benfoster/o9d-observability/README.md

 ## Quick Start

-In order to make use of the Observability libraries you need to initialise the Observability Host.
+In order to make use of the Observability libraries you need to initialize the Observability Host.
 Currently, only ASP.NET Core hosts are supported.

 Add the O9d.Observability.Hosting.AspNet package from [NuGet](https://www.nuget.org/packages/O9d.Observability.Hosting.AspNet)